ovh/docs/pages/web/web-paas/administration-web/guide.en-gb.md

 ![Service tab - App Overview](images/app-overview.png "0.7")

 The "Overview" tab gives you metadata information regarding the application.
-It tells you what size container it has been configured for, the amount of persistent disk, the number of active workers and cron jobs, as well as the command to ssh into that container.
+It tells you what size container it has been configured for, the amount of persistent disk, the number of active workers and cron jobs, and the command to SSH into that container.

 ![Service tab - App Crons](images/app-crons.png "0.7")